samarthmahendraneu/jobHarvestor/README.md

 ---

-## 🛑 Stopping the Cluster
+## Stopping the Cluster
-To spin all the microservices down:
+To spin down the microservices, delete the manifest:
 ```bash
 kubectl delete -f jobharvestor-stack.yaml
 ```

-To shut down your Minikube virtual machine:
+To stop Minikube:
 ```bash
 minikube stop
 ```
-*(If you run into persistent `connection refused` errors when booting Minikube on macOS later, use `minikube delete` to wipe the corrupted profile and start fresh).*